mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 I'm glad that you are still there, the most interesting part of this blog post starts here.

 Late data is an inevitable part of every streaming application.
-Imagine that our stream comes from mobile application and someone is on a train that has hit long tunnel somewhere in the Alps ...
+Imagine that our stream comes from a mobile application and someone is on a train that has hit a long tunnel somewhere in the Alps ...

-Streaming pipeline needs to materialize results in a timely manner, how long the pipeline should wait for data?
+Streaming pipeline needs to materialize results in a timely manner, how long should the pipeline wait for data?
-If 99<sup>th</sup> percentile latency is 3 seconds, it does not make any sense to wait for outliers late by minutes or hours.
+If the 99<sup>th</sup> percentile latency is 3 seconds, it does not make any sense to wait for outliers late by minutes or hours.
-For unbounded data this is always heuristic calculation.
+For unbounded data this is always a heuristic calculation.
 The streaming framework continuously estimates time "X" for which all input data with event-time less than "X" have been already observed.
-The time "X" is called **watermark**.
+The time "X" is called a **watermark**.
-The watermark calculation algorithm determines quality of the streaming framework.
+The watermark calculation algorithm determines the quality of the streaming framework.
 With better heuristics you will get lower overall latency and more precise late data handling.

-Fortunately it's quite easy to write fully deterministic test scenario for late data.
+Fortunately it's quite easy to write a fully deterministic test scenario for late data.
 Good streaming frameworks (like Apache Beam) provide watermark programmatic control for testing purposes.

 ```scala